“My favorite part was my year abroad in Wales….It was an eye-opening, life changing experience.”

 Major: B.A.
 Psychology with emphasis in Disaster Response, minor in Spanish

-Alissa Loen Lennon began her college career at Augustana College in Sioux Falls, but she could hear the Coyotes calling, and she transferred to USD in her sophomore year.
+Alissa Loen Lennon began her college career at Augustana University in Sioux Falls, but she could hear the Coyotes calling and transferred to USD in her sophomore year.

 “I chose USD because of its affordability, quality liberal arts education and renowned psychology department,” she said.